craftingcity/The-Known-World/Junie's Characters/Zari Franx.md

 #### Session 2: The

 Our attackers all have a matching tattooed goblin head symbol.
+We continue to travel, and as we reach Magius, night falls upon us.
+We head through the outer town, it's a little worse for wear, and some protesters are talking about Druid Cabals and Goblin Heritage Lands.
+We're let into the walls by a satyr professor in purple silk robe.
+A Professor Sunshield.

+Adriana's Stall, mention Raz, get a nice deal.

 ## Stats